Before Your Flight

 Medicine: When you first arrive in Spain, you will be busy with starting your teaching position, getting an apartment, settling in, and finishing up your bureaucracy.
 You won’t have time to figure out getting your prescription medicine.
 Bring your medicine with you.
 Give yourself a month or two supply so that you can have time to settle in and figure out getting whatever medicine you need in Spain.

 When you finally go to buy the medicine, you need to ask if your insurance coverage provided through the program will cover the cost of your prescription.
-Regardless, buying medicine in Spain without insurance is often cheaper than buying medicine in America with insurance.
+Regardless, buying medicine in Spain without insurance is often cheaper anyway.

 It’s also a good idea to bring over the counter medicine you personally take.
 When I came to Spain, I brought Benadryl with me.
 Sometimes I have moderate allergic reactions, and I know that Benadryl works for me.
 It doesn’t take up too much baggage space, and it will help you out greatly.